MilesCranmer/vim-stream/README.md

 cat myfile.txt | vims '%g/foo/d'
 ```

+Your default vimrc should be enabled by default, turn it off with
+`-d|--disable-vimrc`

 # Credit

 I innovated very little (none) on this script, I basically took a Google Groups